REBELinBLUE/deployer/.github/ISSUE_TEMPLATE.md

 *If your issue requires any specific steps to reproduce, please outline them here.*

 ### Environment info

+Visit /admin/sysinfo on your install and click the "Get System Report" button.
+Paste the report here, if you can't please provide the following

 Operating System:
 PHP Version:
 Node Version: